Search Results - Rudolph, Conrad 1951-

 Conrad Rudolph

-Conrad Rudolph Conrad Rudolph (born 1951) is an American art historian.
-He is Distinguished Professor of Medieval Art History at the University of California, Riverside.
-He is an elected Fellow of the Medieval Academy of America, and has received fellowships and grants from the Guggenheim, J. Paul Getty, Mellon, and Kress foundations, as well as from the National Endowment for the Humanities and the College Art Association.
+Rudolph is an elected Fellow of the Medieval Academy of America.
+He has received fellowships and grants from the Guggenheim Foundation, Getty Foundation, Mellon Foundation, and Kress Foundation, as well as from the National Endowment for the Humanities and the College Art Association.
 He has served on the board of editors/advisors of or acted as consultant for several academic journals (''Art History'', ''caa.reviews'', ''Speculum'', ''Architectural Histories'', etc.) and university presses.

 He has interests in such topics as medieval social theories of art, the ideological use of art, monasticism and art, the origin of Gothic art, and art and social change.
 He has worked on resistance to art in the West, using this to understand the origin of Gothic art at Saint-Denis.
 He has also worked on depictions of violence and daily life as complex depictions of monastic spiritual life (particularly in the Cîteaux ''Moralia in Job''), medieval theories and images of creation, the pilgrimage in the Middle Ages, architectural building miracles as ''topoi'' of significant social meaning, the historiography of medieval art, the tour guide in the Middle Ages, the stained glass of Canterbury Cathedral, the Classic Cistercian church plan, the Rights of the Devil, and other subjects related to medieval artistic culture.